Neymar's come a long way from the streets of Brazil

 He has never been shy about cashing in on his stardom and endorses more than a dozen products, including a bank, a car manufacturer and perfume, and this year he w as placed third on Forbes magazine's list of the highest-paid footballers behind Cristiano Ronaldo and Lionel Messi.

-Should he be lured from the Nou Camp to the Parc des Princes, he could well eclipse both next year.
+Now he has swapped the Nou Camp for the Parc des Princes, he could well eclipse both next year.

 Source: PA